Click the green button below to book your own custom call to receive personalized recommendations.

 If we look at the Y axis (the percent yield), this is the interest rate that you could earn tax-free or at least federal income tax-free from municipal bonds if you bought them from your state (they’re state income tax-free too).

 When bond interest rates go down, existing bonds go up.
-If you look at the image below, I like to show this with a little teeter-totter because I think this best describes how there’s an inverse relationship between yields and principal value in bonds.
+I like to show this with a little teeter-totter because I think this best describes how there’s an inverse relationship between yields and principal value in bonds.

 The reason why is because of this: when interest rates go down, what happens is the new bonds aren’t as attractive as your old bond.
-So your old bond goes up in value.
+Your old bond goes up in value.
 Right?

 If somebody wants to buy your old bond on the secondary market, it’s yielding more than the current bonds they can buy.
-So they’re going to pay you a premium.
+They’re going to pay you a premium.

 Now conversely when interest rates go up, what happens to the price of existing bonds?